James Kwak

-James Kwak (born 1969) is a Professor of Law at the University of Connecticut School of Law, best known as co-founder, with Simon Johnson, in September 2008, of the economics blog "The Baseline Scenario", a commentary on developments in the global economy, law, and public policy, mostly focused on the situation in the USA.
+James Kwak (born 1969) is an American lawyer and professor of law at the University of Connecticut School of Law.
+He is best known as co-founder, with Simon Johnson, in September 2008, of the economics blog "The Baseline Scenario", a commentary on developments in the global economy, law, and public policy.

+Career

 Kwak received his A.B. magna cum laude in 1990 from Harvard University and his Ph.D. on French intellectual history in 1997 from the University of California, Berkeley (1997).
-While he frequently writes about the subject, Kwak holds no degrees in economics.
-He justifies this by stating that economics education below the PhD level is misleading.

 Kwak has worked as a consultant for McKinsey & Company and later was Director of Product Marketing at Ariba, where he led product strategy and marketing for the Platform Solutions division and the Ariba Network.
 He was a co-founder of Guidewire Software, an independent software vendor for the property and casualty insurance industry.

-After receiving his JD from Yale in 2011 he joined the faculty of the University of Connecticut School of Law in August 2011.
+After receiving his JD from Yale in 2011, he joined the faculty of the University of Connecticut School of Law in August 2011.

-He wrote the 2017 book Economism: Bad Economics and the Rise of Inequality (ISBN 978-1101871195).
+Kwak wrote the 2017 book Economism: Bad Economics and the Rise of Inequality (ISBN 978-1101871195).
 He co-wrote, with Simon Johnson, the 2010 book 13 Bankers: The Wall Street Takeover and the Next Financial Meltdown (ISBN 978-0307379054) and the 2012 book White House Burning: The Founding Fathers, Our National Debt, and Why It Matters to You (ISBN 978-0307906960).
 He is also an online columnist for The Atlantic.